 The statute of limitations in a premises liability case in Florida is four years.
 This may seem like a long time, but if you are injured on someone else’s property and you believe the injury was caused by negligence, you should still seek legal counsel at your earliest convenience.
 Time can expire quickly, mainly if you or a loved one require time to heal from the injury.
 Note that if you are filing a wrongful death lawsuit, the statute of limitations is only two years from the date of the individual’s death.

-If you believe you incurred a personal injury due to a property owner’s negligence, contact Jesse Davidson, P.A., to schedule a no-obligation, free consultation today.
+If you believe you incurred a personal injury due to a property owner’s negligence, contact JD Injury Law, to schedule a no-obligation, free consultation today.
 Jesse Davidson has more than a decade of experience in premises liability law and will review your case to determine who is responsible for your injuries.
 Rest assured that Jesse will fight for your rights and assist you in seeking maximum compensation for your injuries.

 Subscribe to Receive the Latest Articles